-The placenta is a disc-shaped organ that develops during pregnancy and is attached to the wall of the uterus.
-It connects to the baby via the umbilical cord.
-The umbilical cord delivers oxygen and nutrients to the baby and removes waste products from the baby.
+The placenta is a disc-shaped organ that develops during pregnancy.
+It is attached to the wall of the uterus and connects to the baby via the umbilical cord.

 The Placental Membrane Contains:

+The placental membrane consists of amnion and chorion.
+These act as barriers to bacteria and viruses to protect the baby.
 As researchers have studied placental membranes in more depth, they have learned that each part of the placental membrane plays a significant role in regenerative medicine.
-The key elements of placental membranes include:⁵
+The key elements of placental membranes include:

 Clinical Trials Using Placental Tissue